Tamra Judge Will Reportedly Be Seen On ‘The Real Housewives Of Orange County’ Season 12

 Since splitting from Simon Barney, Tamra Judge remarried now-husband Eddie Judge in a made-for-television wedding which aired as a special for Bravo titled, Tamra’s OC Wedding.

 While Tamra Judge’s return to The Real Housewives of Orange County has reportedly been confirmed, it hasn’t yet been revealed which other stars will return.
-However, during Season 11, Vicki Gunvalson, Kelly Dodd, Shannon Beador, Heather Dubrow and Meghan King Edmonds were included in the cast and at this point, no one has confirmed an exit.
+However, during Season 11, Vicki Gunvalson, Kelly Dodd, Shannon Beador, Heather Dubrow and Meghan King Edmonds were included in the cast, and at this point, no one has confirmed an exit.
 As for who could possibly return to the series from past seasons, Gretchen Rossi’s name has been tossed into the mix for the past several years.

 No word yet on when Tamra Judge and her co-stars will return to Bravo TV for the 12th season of The Real Housewives of Orange County.